rundeck/rundeck/docs/en/manual/05-job-workflows.md

         * `Unauthorized` - referenced Job not authorized
         * `InvalidOptions` - referenced Job input options invalid
         * `NoMatchedNodes` - referenced Job node dispatch filters had no match
+    * Reason code used from a failed Node Step if the handler is a Workflow Step
+        * `NodeDispatchFailure` - one or more nodes failed the step
 * `result.message`: A string describing the failure
 * `result.resultCode`: Exit code from an execution (if available)
+* `result.failedNodes`: Comma-separated list of node names that failed for a `NodeDispatchFailure`

 Option context variables are referred to as `option.NAME` (more about [Job Options](job-options.html) in the next chapter.)